samskritidev/yellowbrick-ddc/content/posts/markdown-test-file.md

 ---
+canonical_url: false
-title: Markdown test file
+title: test4
 date: 2019-02-06
 published: true
-tags: ['Markdown','Test files']
-canonical_url: false
+cover_image: ../../static/images/uploads/alexandr-podvalny-220262-unsplash.jpg
+thumbnail_image: ../../static/images/uploads/8699193a-7f20-42af-82a8-aa6aad28471e.png
-description: "Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
-Readability, however, is emphasized above all else.
-A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions."
+description: Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
+Readability, however, is emphasized above all elseor formatting instructions.
 ---

 Markdown is intended to be as easy-to-read and easy-to-write as is feasible.Readability, however, is emphasized above all else.
 A Markdown-formatted